yannickl88/blog-articles/drafts/migrating-your-project-to-symfony.md

 And that is it really.
 What I recommend is first making sure your old project works with composer if it doesn't already.
 This will help a lot, since Symfony is mainly distributed using composer.

-Secondly, you will need to add Symfony to your exising project.
+Secondly, you will need to add Symfony to your existing project.
 You could just copy the standard distribution into your project, which should work fine, all you really need is the `AppKernel` and all its settings properly configured.

 Lastly, create a `LegacyBundle` and in it a single controller, which shall aptly be named `FallbackController`.

 ## The Fallback Controller
 So, what does the `FallbackController` do?
 This controller will handle all non-Symfony routes, basically things still left for porting.

-A simple example is as follows:
+For this example the idea is to let Symfony fallback onto Zend framework.
+An example setup would be:
 ```php
 <?php
 namespace LegacyBundle\Controller;